 Controllable returns originate from how products are displayed online to how the product is shipped.
 For instance, when products are displayed on your online store with very little context or visuals, a customer may not have enough information to ensure they are ordering the right item or that they even like the item.

-From adding high-quality visuals and information about every product on your website to choosing a fulfillment partner that picks and packs with care, controllable returns can be mitigated.
+From adding high-quality visuals and information about every product on your website to choosing a fulfilment partner that picks and packs with care, controllable returns can be mitigated.
 Ultimately, the goal is to prevent problems in the first place.

 Some of the way ecommerce brands reduce returns include: